EU and South America’s Mercosur bloc announce ‘win-win’ free trade deal

 Mercosur comprises Brazil – which makes up the lion’s share of the bloc’s territory, economic output and population – along with Argentina, Paraguay, Uruguay and Bolivia, the newest member.
 Venezuela’s membership has been suspended indefinitely.

+“After two years of intense negotiations we now have a modern and balanced text that recognises Mercosur’s environmental credentials and reinforces our commitment to the Paris Agreement” on climate change, Brazil’s left-wing President Luiz Inacio Lula da Silva said on Friday.

-While South American leaders hailed the pact, the deal is not done for some of the European countries.
+While Lula and other South American leaders hailed the pact, the deal is not done for some of the European countries.

 France has led a group of EU member states that still have objections to the pact with the country’s minister for trade, Sophie Primas, saying von der Leyen’s announcement on Friday “regards only her”.